UNSDSN-Youth/sdg-zone/content/about-us/about-sdg-zone.md

 ---

 {{< padding >}}
 The SDG Zone is a one-stop-shop for people to learn about the SDGs.
 There are four themes: Learn about the SDGs, Engage with the SDGs, Act on the SDGs and how is a certain sector engaged with the SDGs.
-We aim to educate people about sustainable development goals and engage intereseted audiences.
+We aim to educate people about the Sustainable Development Goals and engage interested audiences.

 {{< padding >}}